What is Dynamic State Sharding by Shardeum?

 2. How many Types of Sharding are there?

-There are six main types of sharding in blockchain technology: Network Sharding, Transaction Sharding, State Sharding, Static State Sharding, Adaptive State Sharding, and Dynamic State Sharding.
-Each type aims to enhance the scalability and efficiency of blockchain networks by dividing and processing data in different ways, addressing various challenges and trade-offs in distributed ledger systems.
+There are five main types of sharding in blockchain technology: Network Sharding, Transaction Sharding, State Sharding, Adaptive State Sharding, and Dynamic State Sharding.
+Each type aims to enhance the scalability and efficiency of blockchain networks by dividing and processing data in different ways.

 Popular Searches